subvisual/space-warp-hackathon/README.md

 This is particularly relevant for the onboarding of new Storage Providers (SPs) to the network.

 In order for a Storage provider to be accepted into the network, it first needs to deposit a large amount of collateral.
-This amount is directly related to the amount of storage a new SP aims to provide to the network.
-The more the storage, the higher the collateral needed.
+The collateral needed is directly related to how much storage a new SP aims to provide to the network.
+The more storage, the higher the collateral needed.

 Also, the Filecoin network has a large base of long-term token holders that are willing to lend their FIL to reputable and growth-oriented SPs.